nipunbatra/Home_Deployment/Readme.md

 4. Connectivity and Network (using Android, soft sensor streams)
 5. Weather (using 3 weather monitoring stations providing data via REST APIs)

+### Repository Structure

+This repository is divided as follows:

+* Configuration
+   * Database schemas: Schemas for MySQL databases used in the deployment
+   * Misc: Miscellaneous mappings between sensor id and locaiton in home
+* Dataset
+   * Annotated dataset: Contains *fully* labeled dataset from our deployment
+   * Metadata: Contains pertinent metadata

 For each of these you may find more details in the respective Readme files in corresponding folders.